HarnishSavsani/FoodForAll/README.md

 Food For All:

 - Alleviate the hunger that was aggravated by the pandemic;
-- Reduce the food waste, that has been a problem for supply centers in Brazil;
+- Reduce the food waste, that has been a problem for supply centers in India;
 - Help NGOs receive more food to help the greatest number of people per day.

 ---